NoSleepTillLambos/KinderCare/README.md

 ![image7](src/Assets/Mockups/feature3.png)

 **A way for kids to chat & get involved in the community through a fun and intuitive QnA page, not feeling satisified?
-Ask the community**
+Ask the community and let them get back to you**

 ### Feature 4